El Dorado School District Announces Teacher of the Year

-EL DORADO, Ar.
+EL DORADO, Ark.
 (KTVE/KARD) — The El Dorado School District has announced the 2022-2023 Teacher of the Year, Mrs. Amy Lester!

 According to sources, Mrs. Lester loves seeing how kids think and listening to their reasoning.
 She enjoys teaching kindergarten because it allows her to set the foundation for the rest of the children’s educational careers.
 She notes that some of the most memorable moments in her classroom have been observing her students’ confidence grow through the hands-on activities and daily life lessons.